Nick Dupree

 Nicholas Folk Dupree (February 23, 1982 – February 18, 2017) was an American disability rights activist and writer.
-His campaign labeled "Nick's Crusade" resulted in a special program for 30 ventilator-dependent Alabamians (including himself and his younger brother) to continue home care after they turn 21 years old.
+His campaign, labelled "Nick's Crusade," resulted in a special program for 30 ventilator-dependent Alabamians (including himself and his younger brother) to continue home care after they turn 21 years old.

+Life

 Early life

-He was born in Morgantown, West Virginia, on February 23, 1982, with mitochondrial disease.
+Dupree was born in Morgantown, West Virginia, on February 23, 1982, with an unknown mitochondrial disease believed to be related to the metabolic cycle and carnitine.
 Despite the disease, he was able to go to school by himself, feed himself, and use a manual wheelchair for several years into his childhood.
 On September 13, 1991, an infected surgical site during a Luque rods surgery triggered a collapse that killed Dupree's remaining muscle tone.

-In October 1991 he got his first feeding tube, and he first began using a non-invasive BiPAP ventilator to breathe in February 1992.
+In October 1991, he got his first feeding tube, and he began using a non-invasive BiPAP ventilator to breathe in February 1992.
 In 1994, due to respiratory failure, Dupree underwent a tracheostomy and began using a ventilator to breathe at all times.

 Dupree was admitted to Spring Hill College in Mobile, Alabama, at age 16.